felixthea/starter-bundle/README.md

 # LinkNYC HTML5 Creative Starter Bundle

 This starter bundle will provide the necessary tools to build and develop content & creative on a Link.
-With this bundle you will have the ability to test locally and package for production.
+With this bundle you will have the ability to test locally and package for production

 ## Bundle Dependencies